ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ## Be specific about the output

-Be specific about the desired output.
+<span style="background-color: #FFFF33;">Be specific about the desired output.
 A concise instruction might not guide the LLM enough or could be too generic.
-Providing specific details in the prompt (through system or context prompting) can help the model to focus on what’s relevant, improving the overall accuracy.
+Providing specific details in the prompt (through system or context prompting) can help the model to focus on what’s relevant, improving the overall accuracy.</span>

 Examples:

 DO:

-Generate a 3 paragraph blog post about the top 5 video game consoles.
-The blog post should be informative and engaging, and it should be written in a conversational style.
+`Generate a 3 paragraph blog post about the top 5 video game consoles.
+The blog post should be informative and engaging, and it should be written in a conversational style.`

 DO NOT:

-Generate a blog post about video game consoles.
+`Generate a blog post about video game consoles.`

 ## Use Instructions over Constraints